RuiNelson/rigol2spice/README.md

 * `--shift l0.2ms` will shift 200 microseconds to the left
 * `--shift r1s` will shift 1 second to the right

-Points before 0.0 seconds will be removed.
+Sample points before 0.0 seconds will be removed.

 #### Cutting

-Using the `--cut` option you can remove points of the signal after a certain timestamp.
+Using the `--cut` option you can remove sample points of the signal after a certain timestamp.
 For example, `--cut 10u` will remove points of the capture after 10 microseconds, inclusively.

 #### Repeating